AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 Then I modified it with [Gimp](https://www.gimp.org/) to get a light solarized version.
-You normally only need to change the 4 background/foreground colors when toggling mode (Accent colors staying the same in both modes).
-But in his image, 9beat7 used a darkened version of 4 accent colors to ease the transition between accent colors and the background color.
+You normally only need to change the 4 background/foreground colors when toggling mode, accent colors staying the same in both modes.
+But the artist here used a darkened version of 4 accent colors to ease the transition between accent colors and the background color.
 Hence, I had to modify these shaded parts into their lightened counterpart.
 Here is how I proceeded:

 ```python